MHCPCreators/worlds-documentation/docs/asset-library-import/Exploring-Asset-Templates-by-building-a-maze.md

 ```

+7. In **BoardController.ts**

+    - Add a property to reference the external **Coin** entity

+8. Add a **setupCoinPosition** function

+   - It creates a random number based on the cell board.

+   - Checks the cellTemplate children exist.

+   - Loops through all the children for the cell entity and finds the **cellSpawnRefPosition** that you created.

+   - Sets the coin to this position.

+   - Below the walls, set up in the **buildBoard** function, call the **setupCoinPosition** function

 That's it!
 Return to the World Editor

 9. Remember to add the coin reference to the external variable slot on the *board entitity* in the **Hierarchy** with the **BoardController** script.